KMS1260/Digital-Forensics-Data-Protection-Lifecycle/01-performing-drive-sanitization/README.md

 ![](./images/53.png)

-Enter the following command to perform a zeroization sanitization of the storage device:
+Enter the following command to perform a zeroisation sanitisation of the storage device:

 > ⚠️ **Destructive:** Double‑check the target device (`/dev/sdb`) before running `dd`.
 ```bash